WTFAcademy/WTF-zk/Languages/en/07_Exp/readme.md

-# WTF Tutorial 07: Fermat's Little Theorem
+# WTF zk Tutorial 07: Fermat's Little Theorem

 Previously we introduced addition, subtraction, multiplication, and division in modular arithmetic.
 In this tutorial, we will introduce modular exponentiation and Fermat's Little Theorem.